-For a godly woman, respect goes in every direction:
+For a godly wife/woman, respect goes in every direction:

 - respect for God (the highest level of respect)

-- respect for our new self in Christ as stewards of the life with which God has gifted us
+- respect for myself (my new self) in Christ as stewards of the life with which God has gifted us

 - respect for others (men, women, and children)